BitCloud-Live/react-iotube-analytics/README.md

 ## StackedBarChart

-This is a dynamic component which can run influxdb queries and show them as stacked bar chart
+This is a dynamic component which can run influxdb queries and show them as stacked bar chart.
+This chart component dynamically creates the stacks based on the influxdb queries, So just by designing query a chart could be generated dynamically, also queries can have dynamic parameters every parameter inside %some_parameter% could be named and replaced dynamically.

 ## TopCards